 The Yamaha Banshee 350

-The Yamaha Banshee 350 is one of the most popular sport quads of all time, but don’t let the fact that is a two stroke make you think the maintenance is hard.
-Contrary to what many people think, the maintenance is actually pretty easy and many say it is easier to maintain than the new four stroke quads.
+The Yamaha Banshee 350 is one of the most popular sport quads of all time, but don’t let the fact that it is a two stroke make you think the maintenance is hard.
+Contrary to what many people think, the maintenance is actually pretty easy, and many say it is easier to maintain than the new four stroke quads.

 If you have decided not to buy a banshee for fear of not being able to work on it, I hope to reassure you.
 It is quite easy if you have the basic mechanical skills which you would need even if you owned a Raptor 700, YFZ 450, or Honda 450R.
-I going to give you some basics and distill some of the myths that have been spread around the internet over the past several years.
+I'm going to give you some basics and distill some of the myths that have been spread around the internet over the past several years.
 After all, if this was such a horrible quad to own, would Yamaha have sold the thousands of Banshees that they did in the U.S from 1987 to 2006?